 Bull put spreads are bullish positions built with two put options.
 We short the higher delta option and long the further out-of-the-money, lower delta option.
-Since we are short the higher delta versus long the lower delta our position will be established for a net credit.
+Since we are short the higher delta versus long the lower delta, our position will be established for a net credit.

 We can figure out our max loss on the position by taking the difference between the strikes minus the credit that we received.
 Using the numbers from above our max loss is: 79 - 75 - 3.00 = 1.00.

-Since we are bullish our delta will be positive while the rest of our Greeks are negative.
+Since we are bullish, our delta will be positive while the rest of our Greeks are negative.

 How We Choose Our Strikes For The Spread

 Another more advanced way to pick our strikes is by looking at an option's skew.
 Skew is created through an option strike's volatility.
 Each strike in an option chain carries its own implied volatility.
 A lot of times this implied volatility can fall out of whack making one strike have a higher or lower implied volatility compared with the strikes around it.
 When we notice that an option strike is too cheap because its implied volatility is too low that is the strike we want to go long on.
-When we notice that an option strike is too expensive because its implied volatility is too high that is the strike we want to go long on.
+When we see that an option strike is too expensive because its implied volatility is too high that is the strike we want to go short on.

 Looking at volatility skew is a great way to find your strikes for your vertical spreads.
 However, it can be quite challenging if you do not have a good program for looking at skew such as LiveVol.

 The way we typically use is by looking at the various strikes and seeing which ones offer a better risk and reward.
 Let's look at an example:

 TOP is trading at $50, and we are looking to enter a bull call spread.
 We can either go long the 51 strike calls and short the 52 strike calls for 0.25, or we can go long the 51 strike calls and short the 53 strike calls for 0.45.
 Instead of just going after the lowest debit we should compare apples to apples.